fly fishing montana in May

 Fly Fishing Montana in May

-While many traveled anglers think that Montana shuts down in May for spring run off.
-May ushers in the peak season on the Missouri River and area Stillwaters.
+While many traveled anglers think that Montana shuts down in May for spring runoff, May ushers in peak season on the Missouri River and area Stillwaters.
 Dry fly season is here!

 The Paradise Valley Spring Creeks with their ground sourced water continue to provide excellent fishing from top to bottom.
 The rainbow trout finish their spawn early in the month and feed with fervor to regain lost body condition from the spawn.
 The spring creeks continue to see solid emergences of baetis and midges.
 Small terrestrials begin to play as the grass greens and the chance of a hard freeze is gone.
 Additionally, the nymphing remains solid.
 With the warmer water temperatures, fish will move into shallower haunts and this gives our guests the opportunity to sight fish on clear days.